-Po-Shen Loh believes that anything is possible, even reinventing learning.
-He founded Expii, an innovative learning platform where students have the power to choose how they learn.
-Expii is a social enterprise that provides free creative and novel lessons to the world to make education and intellectual curiosity accessible to all.
+Po-Shen Loh believes that anything is possible, even reinventing learning or rethinking the paradigm for pandemic control.
+He founded Expii, a social enterprise that improves lives through education and healthcare, which began as an innovative learning platform where students have the power to choose how they learn.

 Po-Shen has been a math professor at Carnegie Mellon University since 2010, and the National Coach of the winning USA International Mathematical Olympiad team since 2014.
 Through travel, collaboration, and intellectual curiosity, he uncovers math in unexpected places in our everyday lives.
 His unconventional attitude informs his holistic approach to education and drives him to teach students of all levels, backgrounds, and ages.
 As an in-demand innovative teacher, he shares mathematics with the world through his public lectures, the Daily Challenge with Po-Shen Loh, and through Expii.